Culture, Dementia and Care: Dementia Action Week in Grangetown

 - Renewed hostility against immigrants and asylum seekers

 - Post-Brexit migration and mobilities – international and regional

 - Inclusive leadership and EDI in the Workplace

 - Sexual and gender-based violence against migrant women and girls

 - Racial, ethnic and religious intersectional inequalities

 - Cultural competence in health and social care

-The conference receives generous support from the School of Social Sciences at Cardiff University and is co-sponsored by the open access journal Frontiers in Sociology – Race and Ethnicity.
+The conference received generous support from the School of Social Sciences at Cardiff University and was co-sponsored by the open access journal Frontiers in Sociology – Race and Ethnicity.
 It is intended that a selection of the conference proceedings will be submitted to a Special Issue for Frontiers in Sociology: Race and Ethnicity.
 All publications will be subject to peer- review.
-The deadline for abstract submission to the Special issue is 30 September with a full-text submission expected on 30 December.
+The deadline for abstract submission to the Special issue is 30 September with a full-text submission expected in January 2023.